silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/documentation/doc.md

 ![](./fig/pack.png)

 Currently, our MDLM accelerator only supports float32.
 Inspired by SDA, we might also consider adopting quantization and DSP packing for improved resource efficiency and performance.

+#### SQ-DM: Accelerating Diffusion Models with Aggressive Quantization and Temporal Sparsity
+*SQ-DM: Accelerating Diffusion Models with Aggressive Quantization and Temporal Sparsity* [6], is another accelerator featuring aggressive, low bit-width quantization, as well as activation sparsity to significantly speed up diffusion models.
+The methods are reported to efficiently address the challenges of generating high-quality content, which is typically slow due to the multiple time steps required in the inference process.

 ## GPU Side Profiling
 In this section, the profiling results on GPUs for both MDLM and Diffusion-LM will be demonstrated and analyized.
 We are specifically interested in their performance bottlenecks and operator types, which help us develop the accelerator in HLS.